airi-industrial-ai/RecaLLMate/README.md

 # Overview
 The framework is aimed at developing recommender systems that utilize large language models.
-It includes includes the following key modules:
+It includes the following key modules:
 - working with user and item features (data)
 - functionality for loading and fine-tuning LLMs (llm)
 - solving recommendation problems with LLMs (tasks)